forcedotcom/packaging/messages/subscriber_package_version.md

 # errorInvalidIdNoRecordFound

-The subscriber package version %s is invalid, no subscriber package version record found.
+The subscriber package version %s is either invalid or not yet available on your instance of salesforce.com.
+First double-check the ID to ensure it's correct.
+If it is, check back after a while and retry the package install.

 # errorInvalidAliasOrId